-Best horrors on Netflix and Prime
+Best horror films and TV series on Netflix and Amazon Prime Video

-This new series from horror director Mike Flanagan (Gerald's Game) has gripped, saddened, and terrified millions of binge-watchers.
+This series from horror director Mike Flanagan (Gerald's Game) has gripped, saddened, and terrified millions of binge-watchers.
 Based on the novel by Shirley Jackson, The Haunting of Hill House follows a dysfunctional family recovering from the memories of a haunted house they lived in as children.
-Thinking they've left Hill House behind, a tragic event draws them back...
+Thinking they've left Hill House behind, a tragic event draws them back…

 THE PURGE (Netflix)

 Yes, the premise is ridiculous.
 Yes, it’s become even more ridiculous with two sequels and a prequel.
 But the first film in the supremely popular Purge series still stands as a great horror-thriller and offers a dark, allegorical take on violence in America.
 It’s a fundamental horror film with an intelligent edge.

 GERALD'S GAME (Netflix)